AdobeDocs/commerce-webapi/src/pages/graphql/schema/catalog-service/queries/categories.md

 ```

 If using the `subtree` input, only one category `id` can be specified in the query.
-The `subtree` input allows developers to control how many levels of subcategories are returned for a particular `category`.
+The `subtree` object allows you to specify how many levels of sub-categories to return.
 Some sites may have a high number of subcategories and it could cause performance issues.
 It is recommended to keep `depth` to a maximum of 3 for the same reason.

 ## Required headers